Bill Foster (character): Creation

 Isabella recounted the character's creation:

-Bill Foster was Hank Pym’s colleague at a time when Pym (aka Ant-Man, Giant-Man, and Goliath) was trapped at a giant size.
+Bill Foster was Hank Pym's colleague at a time when Pym (aka Ant-Man, Giant-Man, and Goliath) was trapped at a giant size.
 They were working to reverse that condition.
 Later, Foster used their work to become a super-hero himself.
 I wanted to call him Giant-Man, but I was told Giant-Man had sold badly near the end of his run in Tales to Astonish.
 We went with Black Goliath to distinguish him from the Pym incarnation of Goliath, but I was never happy with that name.

 Publication history

 Bill Foster was created by Stan Lee and Don Heck in The Avengers #32 (September 1966).
 His "Black Goliath" persona was created by Jenny Blake Isabella and George Tuska in Luke Cage, Power Man #24 (April 1975).
 Foster became the second Giant-Man in Marvel Two-in-One #55 (September 1979).
 He became yet the fourth Goliath in The Thing (vol. 2) #1 (January 2006).

 He starred in the five-issue series Black Goliath in 1976.

 Bill Foster has appeared in the pages of various comic books, including The Avengers, Power Man, Marvel Two-in-One, The Champions, The Defenders, Marvel Super-Heroes (vol. 3), Marvel Comics Presents, and Civil War.

-The character was killed by Ragnarok in the fourth issue of the series Civil War.
+Foster was killed by Ragnarok in the fourth issue of the series Civil War.

 Fictional character biography

 Origin

 Bill Foster was born in Watts, Los Angeles, California.
 After earning a Ph.D. in biochemistry from the California Institute of Technology (Caltech), Foster worked in the Plans and Research Division for Tony Stark's Baltimore factory.
 He is hired to be the biochemical laboratory assistant of Hank Pym.
-At a time when the original Giant-Man was stuck at the height of 10 ft, Foster helps at Stark's behest to find a cure to revert Pym's size back to normal.
-Foster continues to work as Pym's lab assistant.
-Foster later investigates the apparent deaths of Pym and Janet van Dyne.
+After Pym is stuck at the height of 10 ft, Foster helps at Stark's behest to find a cure to revert Pym's size to normal.